omar77w/whatsapp-delete-tracker/README.md

 ### Tired of people deleting their WhatsApp messages?

 This Python program detects message deletions in your WhatsApp conversations and provides you with a copy of the deleted message(s).
 This is done by continously tracking (using the Selenium library) and storing your recent WhatsApp messages—all locally, of course.
-The program works on WhatsApp's web client (https://web.whatsapp.com) using Firefox or Chrome.
+The program works on WhatsApp's web client (https://web.whatsapp.com) using Mozilla Firefox or Google Chrome.

 There are two files:
 - **Single_convo.py**:  tracks and detects deletions in one conversation of your choosing.
 The program will prompt you to choose the conversation.